instill-ai/component/.github/CONTRIBUTING.md

 #### Implement all interfaces defined in this repo.

 You can refer to the [OpenAI connector implementation](https://github.com/instill-ai/connector-ai/blob/main/pkg/openai/main.go).
-You need to implement the `base.IConnector` and `base.IConnection`, then the component can be executed in pipeline.
+You need to implement the `base.IConnector` or `base.IOperator` and `base.IExecution`, then the component can be executed in pipeline.

 ### Sending PRs